-Who Would You Pick to Play the Remarkable Bessie Stringfield in a Film?
+Who Would You Pick To Play The Remarkable Bessie Stringfield In A Film?

-beg for big screen treatment, you wonder why producers (especially in Hollywood) they keep making black rom-coms like the upcoming "The Perfect Match."
+beg for big screen treatment, you wonder why do they keep making black rom-coms

-I was reading about the remarkable Bessie Stringfield, who was known as the
+Recently I was reading about the remarkable Bessie Stringfield who was known as the

 first thing that came to my mind was, of course, she would be a fantastic